Chart Color Schemes

 Armadale's population is slightly younger than the national pattern

-The median age in Armadale is 38 years, similar to Greater Melbourne's average of 37 years and Australia's median of 38 years.
-Compared to Greater Melbourne, Armadale has a higher proportion of residents aged 25-34 (20.7%) but fewer residents aged 5-14 (7.4%).
+The median age in Armadale is 38 years, close to Greater Melbourne's average of 37 years and equivalent to Australia's median of 38 years.
+Compared to Greater Melbourne, Armadale has a higher percentage of residents aged 25-34 (20.7%) but fewer residents aged 5-14 (7.4%).
 This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
-Between the 2021 Census and the present, the proportion of Armadale's population aged 75 to 84 has increased from 7.2% to 8.8%, while those aged 15 to 24 have risen from 10.6% to 11.9%.
-Conversely, the proportion of residents aged 45 to 54 has decreased from 12.6% to 11.4%.
-By 2041, Armadale's age composition is expected to change significantly.
-The number of residents aged 85 and above is projected to double (from 307 to 614), with those aged 65 and above accounting for 87% of the population growth.
-However, declines are projected for the populations aged 55-64 and 0-4 years.
+Between the 2021 Census and now, the percentage of Armadale's population aged 75-84 has grown from 7.2% to 8.8%, while the percentage of residents aged 15-24 increased from 10.6% to 11.9%.
+Conversely, the percentage of residents aged 45-54 has declined from 12.6% to 11.4%.
+By 2041, Armadale's age composition is expected to shift significantly.
+The number of residents aged 85 and above is projected to double (from 307 to 614), with those aged 65 and above comprising 87% of the population growth.
+However, population declines are projected for the 55-64 age group and the 0-4 age cohort.